chadlavi/recipes/drink/coffee/vietnamese-iced-coffee.md

-# Sweetened condensed coconut milk
+# Vietnamese iced coffee with sweetened condensed coconut milk

 ## Ingredients
 * 1 can of full-fat or half-fat coconut milk